I’m Grace and I’m a writer.

 The unwillingness to accept the business side of writing is the new writer’s block.
 But, if your goal is to one day make a living from it, the advice about treating your writing career like it’s a business is as valuable as the advice to write whether you’re inspired or not.

 I love the art and craft of writing, and the joy that putting pen to paper brings, but I also love the marketing side of sharing stories with the world.

 Yes, you read that right.
 I love it.
 I’m the rare breed of writer who is in a long-term, committed relationship with marketing.
 A fifteen-year career in marketing and product management tends to have that effect on you.

 But you don’t have to love marketing to make it work for you.
 And you don’t have to marry it.
 You will, however, have to take it out on a few dates.
 Okay, a lot of dates.
 The good news is, I want to be your own personal marketing Cyrano de Bergerac, helping you find the right words to shape and share your story.

 The Most Successful Authors Learn the Right Mix

 Storytelling and marketing might not seem like ideal bedmates, but they are.
 From the moment you start writing your story, telling friends about it, and posting updates about your word count on social media, you’re marketing yourself as a writer.
 And that’s regardless of your chosen path to publishing.

 Learning the mix of marketing and writing that fits your personality, style, and genre can mean the difference between making a living as a writer or getting lost in the morass.

 I’ve spent the last several years immersed in the world of writing and publishing, studying the craft and learning how authors can reach the largest audience with the right combination of craft and business acumen.
-I intend to apply everything I’ve learned to my own fiction writing career and to help as many writers as I can along the way.
+I intend to apply everything I’ve learned to my own writing career and to help as many writers as I can along the way.